the-idc/home/content/newsletters/idc-newsletter-2020-08-01.md

 **What got you into making and posting memes?
 Do you just find it fun, or have you always been trying to make some kind of propaganda with the memes you make?**

 It’s always just been about making funny things to post online to me lol.
-I mean in the beginning I was mostly dunking on trump as a #resister (I know, cringe) but as I watched the real energy of the movement sapped off by die hard centrists and starting connecting with more staunchly left leaning people, having some of their ideas rub off on me, I’ve been trying to more effectively use my work to push revolutionary ideas and highlight social problems.
+I mean in the beginning I was mostly dunking on trump as a #resister (I know, cringe) but as I watched the real energy of the movement sapped off by die-hard centrists and starting connecting with more staunchly left-leaning people, having some of their ideas rub off on me, I’ve been trying to more effectively use my work to push revolutionary ideas and highlight social problems.

 **What were the influences that developed the Woorker idea?
 Was it just the Wojak format itself that caught your eye, or was there a developing trend of memes that you thought the Woorker would fit into?**

-There was a conversation in the discord about unionizing entry level workers, and I just thought about some of the experiences I had in my late teens/early 20s working in kitchens and how universal the stress of low paying entry level work is.
+There was a conversation in the discord about unionizing entry level workers, and I just thought about some of the experiences I had in my late teens/early 20s working in kitchens and how universal the stress of low paying entry-level work is.
 Everyone’s gone through it at some point.
 I picked Wojak though because it’s an easy template to work with and subverting some of the tools used by the alt-right is kinda interesting to me.
 They’re really good at getting through to people and we on the left could probably take a few notes.